jpsanchezl10/VoskApi/README.md

-Here’s a modified and streamlined version of the README for GitHub, incorporating the new details and simplifying the content for clarity:

----

 # Vosk API: Free and Scalable Speech Recognition Alternative to Deepgram

 The Vosk API offers a **free** and highly scalable speech-to-text solution, serving as an excellent alternative to Deepgram.
 This project uses **Vosk API** alongside **Starlette WebSockets**, enabling **real-time transcription** for over 100 concurrent requests (machine-dependent).
 You can select between **small** and **medium** models to balance **accuracy** and **performance** based on your needs.